tcarland/kvm-qemu-ansible/docs/03-kvm-operations.md

 Lastly, update the manifest accordingly.

-## Add disks to a Virtual Machine Offline
+## Adding disks to a Virtual Machine Offline

 - Stop the vm
   ```